iamswastika/Secondhand-Car-Price-Prediction-System/README.md

 # Secondhand-Car-Price-Prediction-System
-A system that predicts the price of secondhand cars being based on various features.
-Different Machine Learning Models has been trained on the data (Random Forest Regression, Bagging Regression, Linear Regression, etc.).
+A system that predicts the price of secondhand cars based on various features.
+Different Machine Learning Models (Random Forest Regression, Bagging Regression, and Linear Regression) have been trained on the data.